-This week, the UK will have a new Prime Minister, Jeremy Hunt or Boris Johnson.
+2022: the UK prepares to welcome a new Prime Minister – either Liz Truss or Rishi Sunak.
 We thought this occasion would be a good opportunity to take you through all the Prime Ministers of The Queen’s reign and tell you some interest facts about the relationship she had with some of her PMs.

 The Monarch and The Prime Minister

 The Queen is a constitutional monarch; the British Parliament and the Government, chiefly the Prime Minister, exercises the Monarch’s powers under the Royal Prerogative on behalf of The Queen.